eero-lehtinen/oklch-color-picker.nvim/README.md

 When editing, only the changed lines are updated.
 In the common case, when changing text on a line with no colors, the update takes < 0.01 ms (line being 120 chars wide).
 Doing the same in the stress test file takes < 0.1 ms. Of course with async, it takes zero time immediately after inserting text.

 [NvChad/nvim-colorizer.lua](https://github.com/NvChad/nvim-colorizer.lua) uses the same strategy as this plugin and processes visible lines with incremental scrolling.
 When opening the stress test file, the update takes 3 ms. Inserting in a line takes 0.1 ms, but it still does a full screen update when leaving insert mode.
-Only `hex`, `rgb`, and `hsl` features were enabled to make things more fair.
+Features `RGB`, `RRGGBB`, `RRGGBBAA`, `AARRGGBB`, `rgb_fn`, `hsl_fn`, and `tailwind` were enabled.

 [uga-rosa/ccc.nvim](https://github.com/uga-rosa/ccc.nvim) instead processes the whole file at startup, then updates only changed lines.
-The whole stress test file takes 50 ms to process when opening the buffer, scrolling is free and inserting in a single line takes around 0.9 ms. Only `hex`, `rgb`, `hsl` and `oklch` features were enabled.
+The whole stress test file takes 60 ms to process when opening the buffer, scrolling is free and inserting in a single line takes around 1.2 ms. Features `hex`, `hex_short`, `css_rgb`, `css_hsl` and `css_oklch` were enabled.

 [brenoprata10/nvim-highlight-colors](https://github.com/brenoprata10/nvim-highlight-colors) in the stress test takes 10 ms to do a full screen update.
 It doesn't do partial updates, so a full update is done every `InsertLeave` or `WinScrolled` event.
 The code seems to include handlers for `TextChanged`, but those didn't work for some reason.
-Only `hex`, `rgb` and `hsl` features were enabled.
+Features `hex`, `short_hex`, `rgb`, `hsl`, and `tailwind` were enabled.

 Measurements were done by manually adding `vim.uv.hrtime` logging to the update functions of each plugin.
 Check your own timings in this plugin by setting `require("oklch-color-picker.highlight").perf_logging = true`.